-Before starting let’s describe all type of apps that you can find in the Apple ecosystem:
+Before starting let’s describe all types of apps that you can find in the Apple ecosystem:

-For supervised devices, apps can be silently installed in background without the acceptance of the user.
+For supervised devices, apps can be silently installed in the background without the acceptance of the user.

-There are 3 main types of Apple App Store Apps that can be deployed to Apple devices:
+3 main types of Apple App Store Apps can be deployed to Apple devices:

 - Free Apps: Apps that are publicly available in the Apple Store and are free for purchase.